istio/istio.io/content/en/docs/setup/install/multicluster/shared/index.md

 across multiple {{< gloss "remote cluster" >}}remote clusters{{< /gloss >}} that share a control plane.
 In this configuration, multiple Kubernetes clusters running a remote configuration connect to a shared Istio [control plane](/docs/ops/deployment/deployment-models/#control-plane-models) running in a {{< gloss >}}primary cluster{{< /gloss >}}.
-The remote clusters can share the same network or be in other networks.
-After one or more remote clusters are connected to the Istio control plane in the primary cluster, Envoy can then form a mesh.
+Remote clusters can be in the same network or on a different network as the primary clusters.
+After one or more remote clusters are connected, the control plane manages the service mesh across all endpoints.

 {{< image width="80%" link="./multicluster-with-vpn.svg" caption="Istio mesh spanning multiple Kubernetes clusters with direct network access to remote pods over VPN" >}}